What We Do

 We work with beautiful troublemakers

-We've delivered keynotes and speeches at The Amsterdam Dance Event, the Digital Marketing Expo Europe, the International Journalism Festival in Perugia, Internazionale in Ferrara, and The Huygens Talent Circle.
+We've delivered keynotes and speeches at The Amsterdam Dance Event, the Digital Marketing Expo Europe, the International Journalism Festival in Perugia, Internazionale in Ferrara, the International Fundraising Congress, and The Huygens Talent Circle.
+We've scripted TEDx talks and written copy that's been heard and seen by millions around the world.

 And we've provided pro-bono introductions to storytelling for groups whose work we've loved.